openshift/training/beta-3-setup.md

 infrastructure, again, lives in the *default* project, which we're not accessing.

 **Note:** See the [troubleshooting guide](#appendix---troubleshooting) for details on how to fetch a new token once this once expires.
-This training document sets the default token lifetime to 48 hours.
+The installer sets the default token lifetime to 48 hours.

 ### Grab the Training Repo Again
 Since Joe and Alice can't access the training folder in root's home directory,